The Unofficial Net Yaroze Newsgroup

 The Net Yaroze SDK is only a subset of the professional Graphic Services libraries, meaning some features were not included, the most commonly mentioned are, CD-ROM access, the serial and parallel ports and the MultiTap.

 The Net Yaroze can not read burnt CD-ROM's, every time the lid is opened and a new CD-ROM is inserted, the PlayStation automatically checks it's authenticity (the region) and if it fails, nothing can be read.
 It can access data from any official Sony CD-ROM however.
-So it can read the Net Yaroze boot CD-ROM which does have a few game assets already on it.
+So it can read the Net Yaroze boot CD-ROM which does have a few game assets preloaded on it.

 It can not play the Sony proprietary videos, but it can play audio tracks from any audio CD.